0 of 30 Questions completed

 A 16-year-old girl with schizophrenia has been commenced on risperidone.

 You interview a 15-year-old girl with a history of child sexual abuse.
-She often fights with her mother and stepfather and they describe a worsening in her behaviour over the past six months.
-She has outbursts of anger after slight provocation, is sensitive to loud noises
+She often fights with her mother and stepfather and they describe a worsening in her behavior over the past six months.
+She has outbursts of anger after slight provocation, is sensitive to loud noises and stays up after they have gone to bed.
+She is performing badly at school.
+At times she seems normal and can enjoy going out, but her irritability has left her with few friends.

-When interviewed by herself, the girl is alert and shows no features of thought disorder.
-She startles at noises from outside the consulting room.
-She describes difficulties getting to sleep and concentrating atschool but denies any drug use.
 She then tells you that she frequently hears male voices at home and school making derogatory comments about her and telling her to cut herself.
 The voices, which she doesn’t recognise, have been occurring for months and often follow fights with her parents.

 Her presentation is most consistent with a primary diagnosis of:

-A seven-year-old boy is presented with a slowly evolving history of frequent and excessive checking of locks around the house at night, lining up his toys and books in his bedroom and hoarding paper and string.
-These new symptoms are distressing for him and may
+A 17 -year-old male presents with a slowly evolving history of frequent and excessive checking of locks around the house at night, lining up his books in his bedroom and hoarding paper and string.
+These new symptoms are distressing for him and may preoccupy him for one to two hours every day.

 The most likely diagnosis is: